AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/tutorials/handle-clicks.md

+---
+title: Handle URL clicks from an in-app message
+description: A tutorial that explains how you can handle URL clicks from an in-app message.
+---

 # Handle URL clicks from an in-app message

 When a link is clicked in an in-app message, the `FullscreenMessageDelegate` is responsible for handling behavior.